gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

     debug!("HANDLE: END");
 }
 ```
-When handle receives the same `Action::CheckReply` message, a check of the program status will be made.
-If the status is `Status::Sent`, which means that no response message has been received, a notification of this will be sent to the sender.
+Upon receiving the `Action::CheckReply` message, the handler will inspect the session's status.
+If the message source is the program itself and the status is `Status::Sent`, a notification will be dispatched to the sender indicating the absence of a response message.